relativitydev/relativity-trace-documentation/docs/user_documentation.md

       6. Include five (5) documents for each rank number within 20 points of the lowest rank from Step 5 above. (eg. Include five documents with a rank of 61, 60, 59 ...
 41)
       7. In total, you will have `300` documents in the saved search

-      > **NOTE:** Steps 5 and 6 are a pain in the ass right now.

    2. Review documents in your `Pending Validation` saved search

       1. Review on the `Validation` Yes/No field where good examples of the classification receive YES
    2. As you review documents they will be removed from your `Pending Validation` saved search, as the `Validation` field will be set which is a condition in your saved search

    3. Update the Validation Saved Search to only show documents that were just reviewed using date filters.

 2. Run the `Trace AI Calculations` Relativity Script